surister/blog/content/blog/ingesting-parquet-cratedb.md

 At least in our first naive implementation.

-I suspect that this is not the most efficient way of doing it, it is probably better to let whatever Arrow implementation we use handle the reads for us.
+I suspect that this is not the most efficient way of doing it, it is probably better to let whatever parquet reader implementation we use handle the reads for us.
 If we still want to read on row groups we could further split the reads on different ranges of rows within the row group, but let's try it.

 For every row group, we are going to start a thread in a [ThreadPoolExecutor]{.h} and have it independently